nickjmorrow/ranked-choice/README.md

 ## Deployment Setup

-Deployment of both the backend and frontend is performed by CircleCI.
-The frontend is deployed to Netlify, and new deploys are triggered from CircleCI.
-Same for the backend hosted on Heroku, but builds are triggered by CircleCI.
+The frontend is deployed to Netlify and the backend is deployed to Heroku.
+New deploys are triggered for both apps by a passing CircleCI build.
+I've found this is the easiest setup if I want to have unit tests run on each commit and only deploy the backend and frontend if all unit tests pass from across both applications.

 ## Purpose / Future